MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

   - ai-seo-date:05/06/2025
 ---

-# Configure access settings for meeting insights
+# Configure access settings for features in Copilot for Sales

 As an administrator, you can turn features on or off and manage access permissions for sellers across Microsoft products.